 Use stand oil for your more exact fine work and a soft brush.

 Shadows are created with very transparent layers if you’d like to work like the old masters.
 The impressionist used direct colour, and all impasto.
 For the transparent shadows use turpentine.

 I retouch varnish the painting almost totally with a colour to get the harsh tones out of my painting and take it away in the lighter places.
 The light retouch colour will stay in the impasto places more, this gives a feeling of more space.

 Another way to make strong colours, that haven’t been mixed well, is by using grey over too colourful places to dull them down.

 Rembrandt used a three brushstroke technique, he used his dot of paint three times in the skin, so the colours are on three different places and keep them together.

 Then glazing especially in the darker places and scumbling the lighter places.

-For hairs, you can etch them in with the other side of your brush in a light dry underground with a wet dark colour.
+For hairs, you can etch them in with the other side of your brush in a light dry imprimatura with a wet dark colour.

 Generally the neck is cooler than the face—use more green or blue in the neck.
 Although Breitner does it the other way around.